 White Pine Weevil

 White pine weevil attacks several commercially important conifer hosts.
-The most important hosts in British Columbia are sitka spruce (Picea sitchensis), Engelmann spruce (Picea engelmannii) and white spruce (Picea glauca).
-Other hosts in North America include eastern white pine (Pinus strobus), Jack pine (Pinus banksiana), and Norway spruce (Picea abies).
+The most important hosts in British Columbia are sitka spruce, Engelmann spruce and white spruce.
+Other hosts in North America include eastern white pine (Pinus strobus), Jack pine, and Norway spruce (Picea abies).

-Stem deformation occurs when lateral branches below the attacked leader compete for apical dominance.
-This can cause a forked or dwarfed tree form.
-Repeated attacks on new dominant laterals cause severe stem deformation over time.
+Weevil damage can cause a forked or dwarfed tree form.
+Repeated attacks can cause severe stem deformation over time.
 Thus, weevil attack causes growth losses, a reduction in wood quality, a decrease in lumber recovery, and potentially tree death.

-Currently, the efforts to control weevil attack have focused on risk assessment and reduction.
-Weevil outbreaks are facilitated by monocultures of host trees on warm, highly productive sites.
-Management recommendations for controlling weevil outbreak include dense replanting of host trees, planting non-host species, and planting a species mixture that will provide deciduous overstory (shading) for the developing host trees.
 Although it is unlikely that these methods will completely eliminate the weevil from commercially important plantations, the impact of weevil damage may be reduced.
-Tree breeding programs initiated by the British Columbia Ministry of Forests, Lands, Natural Resource Operations, and Rural Development have thus focused on the identification of resistance traits in Sitka spruce.
-Fill-planting (supplemental re-planting of areas with patches of dead or dying trees) resistant genotypes in stands of susceptible trees can also reduce damage due to white pine weevil.
+Tree breeding programs initiated by the British Columbia Ministry of Forests, Lands, Natural Resource Operations, and Rural Development have focused on the identification of resistance traits in Sitka spruce.
+Planting resistant host trees in highly susceptible areas can also reduce damage.